zengjixiang/jina/docs/concepts/serving/gateway/index.md

 ### Use HTTP/WebSocket

-When using HTTP or WebSocket as the Gateway protocol, you can use curl to target the `/status` endpoint and get the Jina info.
+When using HTTP or WebSocket as the Gateway protocol, you can use curl to target the `/status` endpoint and get the Jina-serve info.

 ```shell